Emmanuelle Guyon, the mirror of your emotions

 History, legends and beliefs about the amber

-A famous Greek myth attributes the origin of amber to the resin of poplars and alders.
-According to the legend, Phaeton, son of the sun god Helios, attempted to drive his father’s solar chariot.
-Losing control, he came too close to the earth, causing drought and fire on land.
-To stop this chaos, Zeus struck him down with lightning.
-The tears of Phaeton’s sisters, the Heliades, solidified into amber, and the gods transformed them into alders and poplars, whose tears continued to flow into the river Eridanus.
-This mythological tale adds a poetic dimension to the formation of amber, linking its creation to celestial tragedies and the eternity of frozen tears.
+A famous Greek myth attributes the origin of amber to the resin of poplar and alder trees.
+According to the legend, Phaethon, son of the sun god Helios, attempted to drive his father’s solar chariot.
+Losing control, he drew too close to the earth, causing droughts and wildfires.
+To stop the chaos, Zeus struck him down with a thunderbolt.
+The tears of Phaethon’s sisters, the Heliades, solidified into amber, and the gods transformed them into poplar and alder trees, whose tears continued to flow into the Eridanus River.
+This myth adds a poetic dimension to amber's formation, linking its creation to celestial tragedies and the eternal nature of frozen tears.

 amber, meanings and benefits properties